joobumjin/joobumjin/README.md

   * As a TA, I've developed assignments about Backpropagation, Autoencoders, and ViTs
   * I've also workshopped new course content with Transformers and foundation models like CLIP

-* I also do applied Deep Learning research with the Singh Lab.
-Currently, I'm working on a Graph Convolutional Network which attempts to better predict stem cell function and maturity!
+* I also did applied Deep Learning research with the Singh Lab @ Brown.
+  * Currently, I'm wrapping up research on a Graph Convolutional Network which attempts to better predict stem cell function and maturity!